 Accelerate Philly is the roadmap for serving our students, families, staff, and community over the next five years and represents the final Phase of Dr. Watlington's three-phase transition process.
 Phase 1 began in June 2022, where he engaged in an extensive Listening and Learning Tour with over 3,000 people across Philadelphia to hear what the District does well, what needs improvement, and how we can work more collaboratively.
 Phase 2 was the Transition Team, in which over 100 participants reviewed the current state of the District.
-In October 2022, they presented ninety-one recommendations to quide immediate and future actions.
+In October 2022, they presented ninety-one recommendations to guide immediate and future actions.ge, urban school district in the nation.